vistalab-technion/cs236781/_pages/info.md

   will be required.
 We will use Python exclusively, so it's recommended to have experience with it.
 - An introductory course about machine learning and/or signal/image processing.

+### Collaboration Policy and Honor Code

+By enrolling in this course, you agree that you will strictly follow our collaboration policy as specified below.
+Any violation of this policy will result in an immediate failure in the course, and treatment by the Technion regulations committee.

+0. Submission of assignments is in singles or pairs.
+   You are free to form study groups and discuss homeworks with other students.
+   However, you must implement all required code independently of other groups (only with your submission partner).
+1. Submitted work must only be your own.
+You must do your own thinking, coding, debugging and write all answers yourself.
+We will run automatic plagiarism-detection software on your submissions to enforce this policy.
+3. You may not use any solutions from previous semesters' homeworks.
+4. You may not share your solutions with other students.
+5. You may not upload your homework solutions to *any* public website, such as github.
+Private repos are OK, but they must remain so even after course completion.
+   As an exception, for the course final project only, you may use a public github repo.

 ## Course Staff